-Common and widespread in standing and slow-flowing waters

-Typically the first species to emerge in lowland areas in spring, this species also breeds commonly in ponds and both blanket and valley bogs in moorland, where the flight season is delayed.
+Common and widespread in standing and slow-flowing waters Typically the first species to emerge in lowland areas in spring, this species also breeds commonly in ponds and both blanket and valley bogs in moorland, where the flight season is delayed.
 Maximum counts at Stover CP of 200+ in 2000, 100+ in 2018 and 106 in 2020.
-Flies from April (earliest 4 April at Stover) to early September (latest 23 September 1978 at Bystock).
+Flies from April (earliest 4 April at Stover, although anecdotal evidence of late March at

-[Southern Migrant Hawker Aeshna affinis (Blue-eyed Hawker)]
+Southern Migrant Hawker Aeshna affinis (Blue-eyed Hawker)